 10. Chase Waterfalls at Karura Forest Reserve

 Karura Forest Reserve is an urban upland forest located on the outskirts of Nairobi.
-The reserve offers a stark contrast to the hustle and bustle of the city and is one of the most popular things to do in Kenya for nature lovers.
+The reserve offers a stark contrast to the hustle and bustle of the city.
+It is also one of the most popular things to do in Kenya for nature lovers.

-The reserve covers approximately 1,000 hectares (2,500 acres) and is a good example of how businesses and individuals can take responsibility for protecting natural resources in Kenya.
+Karura Forest Reserve covers approximately 1,000 hectares (2,500 acres).
+This is a good example of how businesses and individuals can take responsibility for protecting natural resources in Kenya.

 The reserve has many attractions, including waterfalls, caves, and groves of indigenous trees.
 It’s a peaceful and relaxing spot for a hike not too far from the city.

 The Giraffe Centre in Nairobi is a non-profit giraffe sanctuary that focuses on restoring the population of the endangered Rothschild Giraffe.
 The center offers visitors a unique opportunity to interact with these gentle giants in their natural habitat.
 But their main purpose is to educate Kenyan school children and youth about their country’s wildlife and environment.